pagliares/jdbc-hands-on/README.md

 01 - MySQLConnectionTestJDBCDriverWithoutBuildTool
    - This example project shows how to connect to a MySQL database without using a build tool to include de JDBC Driver for MySQL known as Connector/J
-   - The  JDBC driver is included by placing the Connector/J in the souce path of the project (lib folder in the example).
+   - The  JDBC driver is included by placing the Connector/J in the source path of the project (lib folder in the example).

 ![UML class Diagram](https://github.com/pagliares/jdbc-hands-on/blob/main/UML_Diagrams/01_Class_Diagram.png "UML class diagram")